schlatterbeck/pymininec/README.rst

 these may also serve as examples.
 Tests statement coverage is currently at 100%.

-There was a line that was flagged as not covered by the ``pytest`` framework.
-This is a ``continue`` statement in ``compute_impedance_matrix`` near the end (as of this writing line 1381).
+There is a line that is flagged as not covered by the ``pytest`` framework if the Python version is below 3.10.
+This is a ``continue`` statement in ``compute_impedance_matrix`` near the end (as of this writing line 1375).
+This is a bug in Python in versions below 3.10:
-This looks like a bug in the test framework or in Python: When I set a breakpoint in the python debugger on the continue statement, the breakpoint is never reached.
-When I put an assignment statement before the continue statement, the continue statement is reported as covered by the tests *and* when I set a breakpoint it is reached.
-Note that the continue statement *is* executed properly, it is just not correctly reported to Python's introspection.
-I've `reported this as a bug in the pytest project`_ and `as a bug in python`_.
+When setting a breakpoint in the python debugger on the continue statement, the breakpoint is never reached although the continue statement is correctly executed.
+A workaround would be to put a dummy assignment before the continue statement and verify the test coverage now reports the continue statement as covered.
+I've `reported this as a bug in the pytest project`_ and `as a bug in python`_, the bugs are closed now because Python3.9 does no longer get maintenance.

 For all the test examples it was carefully verified that the results are close to the original results in Basic (see `Running examples in Basic`_